-How few?
-Well, you tell us.
-Write, in greedy.c, a program that first asks the user how much change is owed and then spits out (via printf) the minimum number of coins with which said change can be made.
+Write, in optimal.c, a program that first asks the user for four non-negative values, retrieving each with GetInt in this order: the (finite) numbers of quarters, dimes, nickels, and pennies that the cashier should be assumed to have at his or her disposal.
+If the user fails to provide non-negative values, your program should re-prompt the user for appropriate values again and again until the user complies.
+Your program should next ask the user how much change is owed to some customer and then spit out (via printf) the absolute minimum number of coins with which said change can be made.
 Use GetFloat from CS 50's library to get the user's input and printf from the Standard I/O library to output your answer.

 We ask that you use GetFloat so that you can handle dollars and cents, albeit sans dollar sign.
-In other words, if some customer is owed \$9.75 (as in the case where a newspaper costs 25¢ but the customer pays with a \$10 bill), assume that your program's input will be 9.75 and not 975 or even \$9.75.
-However, if some customer is owed \$9 even, assume that your program's input will be 9.00 or just 9 but, again, not 900.
+In other words, if some customer is owed \$9.75 (as in the case where a newspaper costs 25¢ but the customer pays with a \$10 bill), assume that your program's input will be 9.75 and not \$9.75 or 975.
+However, if some customer is owed \$9 exactly, assume that your program's input will be 9.00 or just 9 but, again, not \$9 or 900.
 Of course, by nature of floating-point values, your program will likely work with inputs like 9.0 and 9.000 as well; you need not worry about checking whether the user's input is "formatted" like money should be.
 And you need not try to check whether a user's input is too large to fit in a float.
 But you should check that the user's input makes cents!
-Er, sense!
+Er, sense.
 Using GetFloat alone will ensure that the user's input is indeed a floating-point (or integral) value but not that it is non-negative.
 If the user fails to provide a non-negative value, your program should re-prompt the user for a valid amount again and again until the user complies.
 Incidentally, do beware the inherent imprecision of floating-point values.
-Before doing any math, you'll probably want to convert dollars and cents to hundreds of cents (i.e., from a float to an int) to avoid tiny errors that might otherwise add up!
-Be careful to round and not truncate your pennies!
+Before doing any math, you'll probably want to convert the user's input entirely to cents float f = 0.01;printf("%.10f\n", f);